-About half way through the drive, the scenery dramatically changes from flat and bushy to rocky and mountainous.
-After a few mesa-type mountains, we had our eyes glues to the windows as we watched canyons and hills go by, with purple mountains in the distance, all covered in a seemingly reflective film of short green grass.
+About half way through the drive, the scenery dramatically changed from flat and bushy to rocky and mountainous.
+After a few mesa-type mountains, we had our eyes glued to the windows as we watched canyons and hills go by, with purple mountains in the distance, all covered in a seemingly reflective film of short green grass.

 We were still avidly watching the landscape when the truck slowed down and we turned into a camp called ‘Little Sossus.”
 It was a dream of a landscape, with light beige sand and maroon rocks, surrounded on all sides by mountains of a purple and blue hue.